-Make Mothers Matter (MMM), formerly Mouvement Mondial des Mères/World Mouvement of Mothers, is an international NGO which was established in 1947 at the UNESCO in Paris.
+Make Mothers Matter (MMM), formerly know as Mouvement Mondial des Mères/World Movement of Mothers, is an international NGO which was established in 1947 at the UNESCO in Paris.
 MMM federates a network of associations in about 30 countries, which represents more than 6 million mothers around the world – or indirectly 20 million people.
 MMM is an association with no political or religious affiliations, and has a general consultative status with the United Nations.

 When mothers are heard an respected, informed and supported, they become key partners.
 And as partners, they must be consulted and involved in development projects, especially those that directly impact them or their family.

 Despite the variety of their situations, living conditions, and cultural contexts, mothers have a lot in common, including their desire of a better world for their children.